 As long as you’re performing strength exercises safely, increasing the volume and intensity of your strength training can help you reduce your injury risk as a runner.
-(9) Especially if you’re starting to train for distance running for the first time, balancing your endurance sessions with strength training can help you avoid overuse injuries.
+(9) Especially if you’re starting to train for distance running, balancing your endurance sessions with strength training can help you avoid overuse injuries.
 (10)

 How to Program Concurrent Training

-Yes, you want to improve your squat max — but you also want to build your endurance.
+Ok, so you want to improve your squat max and build your endurance.
 Or, you want to get faster on the track, and know that hitting the weights can help.
-Concurrent training is when you’re training for endurance and strength at the same time.
+Concurrent training is the act of training for endurance and strength at the same time.
 To do this successfully, you’ll have to take into account different individual factors and program your specific training accordingly.

 Strength Training Volume for Runners

-Regardless of what type of athlete you are, you don’t want to jump right into a very high volume of a new type of training to avoid injury and overloading your body inappropriately.
+Regardless of what type of athlete you are, you don’t want to overdo it with a new type of training to avoid injury and overloading your body inappropriately.
 But what you consider to be “high volume” depends on your experience level.

 For experienced runners, training heavy squats and explosive lower body work two or three times a week can improve your running form and help you go farther and faster.
 (6)(8) Find a training volume that works for you by starting on the lower end and building up from there.